Magento Spam Wars: How to Avoid Sending Spam Mails to Customers From Your Magento Store

 Hosting your Magento site on a dedicated server is also a good way to avoid spam as it provides you with unique IP addresses unlike a shared server an IP address is shared by several websites.

 At Web Circle, we offer high-end Magento services that are purpose built to meet your ecommerce website development and hosting needs.
-We assign you the best Magento specialist in Sydney to work on your project and make Magento development and integrations easy and effective for you.
+We assign you the best Magento specialist in Sydney to work on your project and make Magento website development and integrations easy and effective for you.
+For any inquiries, reach out to us!
+Contact us at 1300 760 363.